 Day 2 – Green

 The saree in the picture is a Dolabedi, an intricate and beautiful weave from the State of Odisha.
-It is in an Emerald Green and Black.
+It is an Emerald Green and Black.
 Don’t miss the colourful motifs on the pallu.

 Day 3- Grey

 In the picture, I am wearing a silk in Grey and Pink with beautiful threadwork on it.
-It is a thirty-year-old saree which was a part of my trousseau.
+It is a thirty-year-old saree, which was a part of my trousseau.

 On this day, devotees worship Goddess Khushmanda– the smiling Goddess.
 The colour is orange, which signifies brightness, knowledge and tranquillity.
+Wearing this colour brings positivity and warmth and is therefore considered auspicious.
+This is the day for Navratri Devi in orange saree.

 My saree is once again a Banarsi in a rich shade of Orange with Goldwork all over.
 It is one of my recent purchases.